mwmlln/tails-on-trails/README.md

 ### Structure
   1. The site visitor will first be presented with landing page where they can read the purpose for this site.
 They get a choice to register first or view the forum page by pressing the button.
-  2. In the Forum page both registered and unregistered site visitor can view the list of the posts but only registered users can open the post detail page by clicking on the button.
+  2. In the Forum page both registered and unregistered site visitors can view the list of the posts but only registered users can open the post detail page by clicking on the button.
 For unregistered users the button to open the post detail page is not visible to them.
-  3. The Profile page will have image and a brief introduction on themselves and their beloved dogs.
+  3. The Profile page will have image and a brief introduction on the member and their beloved dogs.
 This page is only available to registered users.
   4. The create post page is accessible for registred users only.
+This page can be opened by clicking the Create a Post button in the navigation bar which is only visible for registered user
   After creating the post, Admin user need to approve it before the post displays in the site.
   Users can edit thier own posts by clinking the Edit link located in their post area which is only visible to the post owners.
   5. (SuperUsers) Approve posts and comments